clementtech/AiChat/README.md

-Currently a AI Chatbot to chat with any characters you wish to :o
+Currently an AI Chatbot to chat with any characters you wish to :o